 VCAL Partnerships - Cardinia Catchment Landcare Group and Alkira Secondary College

 VCAL Partnerships - WestVic Staffing Solutions, AME Systems and Ararat College

 VCAL Partnerships - Victorian Miniature Railway, Harcourt Lions Club and Castlemaine Secondary College

 VCAL is a hands-on senior secondary certificate of education that provides students with practical work-related experience, and develops literacy, numeracy, and personal skills.
 The certificate is a pathway to many careers and educational opportunities.
 VCAL students have gone on to start small businesses, change careers or pursue further study at a TAFE or university.

-The VCAA congratulates all of the VCAL 2016 Achievement Award winners.
+The VCAA congratulates all of the VCAL Achievement Award winners from the 2019 ceremony.